SHSAHA/Swift_App/README.md

 # Swift Weather App

-A simple iOS app that fetches the weather.
-This is one of the project that I did to learn iOS Swift programming.# Swift_App
+An iOS app that provides the weather forecast.